astibal/smithproxy_homepage_old/content/howto-config-quickstart.md

 ```

 > `sx_regencerts` generates CA pair, server cert pair, client pair (not used) and portal cert.
 Portal certificate is most tricky one and `sx_regencerts` tries to play it smart.

 * CA key-pair - used to fake original certificates
-* Server cert key-pair - certificate is not used, only public and private key in it. key-pair is used to be construct CSR to generate faked certificate and then signed by CA.
+* Server cert key-pair - certificate is not used, only public and private key in it.
+    key-pair is used to be construct CSR to generate faked certificate and then signed by CA.
-* Portal cert - most tricky one.
-This is certificate for smithproxy login portal, if authentication is used.
+* Portal cert - This is certificate for smithproxy login portal, if authentication is used.
     This portal FQDN is configurable in config file (see `settings/auth_portal/address setting`).
 It could be IP, but FQDN is nicer and preferred.

 Ok, now `smithproxy` is finally using an unique CA certificate keypair.
 SSL applications passing smithproxy *MUST* trust this CA certificate, in order to work properly.
 You can display certificate issing this command:

 ```
+:::text
 root@pixie:/# cat /etc/smithproxy/certs/default/ca-cert.pem
 -----BEGIN CERTIFICATE-----
 MIIB6zCCAZGgAwIBAgIKMXGTlQjGXjj+1TAKBggqhkjOPQQDAjBIMRswGQYDVQQD